 - Falling prey to cyberbullies and criminals

-How Can You Make Screen Time Safe for Your Children?
+How to Reduce Screen Time for Kids or Children?

 Almost every device is connected to the internet these days, and the internet can be a scary place.
 Not knowing how to keep oneself safe on the internet can create trouble.
 While controlling screen time is important, it also important to ensure that you teach your children how to be safe on the internet.

 We have created a list of few things that parents can do to promote healthy online behavior.

 1) Educate Your Kids About the Internet

 The first step is to educate children about the internet, how it works, and its nature.

 Parents must ensure their children understand what the right content is and what could be potentially dangerous, like fraud emails, advertisements, etc.

 Educate your children about not believing everything on the internet.

 As a parent, you must continuously remind your child that they must not share anything over the internet which they would not want the world to see.
 Tell them how everything stays on the internet forever once shared.
 It could help them understand the gravity of what you mean and help them stay alert whenever online.